aragit/bionlp-llama3-service/README.md

 | ![Loading](assets/bionlp_01.png) | ![Docs](assets/bionlp_02.png) | ![Result](assets/bionlp_03.png) |

-## Target Production Deployment (Kaggle)
+## ☁️ Target Production Deployment (Kaggle)
 To process live biomedical literature with hardware acceleration via Unsloth's optimized Triton kernels:

-1. Notebook Configuration
+**Notebook Configuration:**
 Accelerator: Set to GPU T4 x2 (or P100) in the right-hand sidebar.
 Internet: Ensure the Internet toggle in the settings sidebar is set to On.

-2. Environment Provisioning
+**Environment Provisioning**

 ```Python
 !git clone https://github.com/aragit/bionlp-llama3-service.git
 %cd bionlp-llama3-service
 !pip install -r requirements-gpu.txt
 ```

-3. Execution Launch
+**Execution Launch**

 ```Python
 # Launch the inference gateway
 !RUNTIME_ENV=gpu uvicorn api.main:app --host 0.0.0.0 --port 8000
 ```

 *Note: Because Kaggle notebooks run in a container, the API will be accessible internally.
-To access this API from your local machine, you will need to tunnel the connection using a utility like ngrok.*
+To access this API from your local machine, you will need to tunnel the connection using autility like ngrok.*

 ---